-Like other personality disorders, NPD leads to problems in many aspects of life.
+Like other personality disorders, including borderline personality disorder, NPD can lead to problems in many aspects of life.
 A person with this disorder always expects to be admired and to receive favorable treatment.
 When others don’t give the amount of admiration they expect, they may end up feeling disappointed or disillusioned.

 Signs and Symptoms of Narcissistic Personality Disorder